 Use only approved products to clean plastic parts.
-These products are available from your authorized dealer.
+These products are available from your dealer.

-- For routine cleaning, use Motorcraft Detail Wash (ZC-3-A). - If tar or grease spots are present, use Motorcraft Bug and Tar Remover (ZC-42). - For plastic headlamp lenses, use Motorcraft Ultra Clear Spray Glass Cleaner (ZC-23).
+- For routine cleaning, use Motorcraft Detail Wash (ZC-3-A). - If tar or grease spots are present, use Motorcraft Bug and Tar Remover (ZC-42).